eclipse-archived/codewind-docs/docs/_blog/2020-03-30-working-with-private-registries.md

 tags: [private, registry, registries, repository, repositories]
 ---

 Need a specific capability in your application?
 Chances are there's a code library or package out there that already does the job.
-Such is the norm for modern day application development, which is part writing your own code and part reusing code pulled from a registry or repository somewhere.
+Such is the norm for modern-day application development, which is part writing your own code and part reusing code pulled from a registry or repository somewhere.

 In most cases, these 3rd-party bits of code are hosted on well-known public registries and repositories, and build and package tools such as `Maven` and `npm` helps you manage these dependencies and makes pulling the code down for use simple.
 However, if you work in a medium or large-sized organization, you may be required to pull 3rd-party code from private servers within the organization--it's also simple to do, as long as you have proper configuration in place.